drudru/rq-old/README.md

 ![Screen Shot](docs/rq_screen_shot.png "Example Screen Shot")

 ## A brief overview of the system.
-Once RQ is installed, the user creates a queue.
+To use RQ just install it and create a 'queue'.
 The queue requires only a few parameters, but the most important one is the 'queue script'.
 This is a program written in *any* language that will process each message.
-The API for the queue script is easy to implement and described below.
+The API for the queue script is easy to implement and is described below.
 Whenever a message is received on that queue, this program runs.
 The program will either succeed, fail, or ask to retry *x* seconds in the future.
 If the script takes a long time to run, it can send periodic updates to RQ to indicate progress.
-The script can also provide a lot of logging and produces large files as output.
+The script is encouraged to generate logs.
+It is also ok for the script to generate new files as output.

 The RQ system provides a REST, HTML, cmd-line, or low-level socket API to work with messages and queues.
 That is all there is to it.

 When would you use RQ?
 In a typical web application, you should always respond to the browser within a small time frame.
-You should also avoid using a lot of memory in this section of your application stack as well.
-If you know a particular computation will exceed those requirements, you should hand off the task to a queueing system.
+If the users request will consume a lot of time and space (CPU and Memory), then it is probably best to hand off the request to a queueing system like RQ.
+Once you do that, you will receive an 'id' for the message in the queue.
+You can store that in the users session and provide them periodic updates on the status of that process.

-If you have scripts that run via cron, you should probably run that under RQ.
+If you have scripts that run under cron, you should probably run that under RQ.
-In this scenario, RQ will monitor that the script properly executed.
+RQ will monitor that the script properly executed, and never fails silently.

 Here are some examples:

 * Transcoding a video file (high cpu)
 * Implement a large query for a user in the background
 * Have a queue for curl requests for URLs passed in
-* A processing pipeline of files stored in S3 (light map/reduce)
+* A processing pipeline for files stored in S3 (a lightweight map/reduce)
   * retrieve
   * filter
   * reduce
-  * sftp to partner
+  * sftp result to destination
 * Deploy an update to systems all over the world for user-facing web app (high latency)
 * Periodically rotate and send HTTP logs to a NoSQL database for search and analysis
 * Verify URLs with Internet Explorer (and take screenshots) on a box controllable via a simple web api